Mold Fact Sheet

 How do I prevent mold?

 Remember, all molds need the following conditions to grow:

 - Food sources such as organic matter like wood, leaves, paper, and soil

 - Moisture such as humidity or water

-- To prevent mold, install and use fans that are vented outdoors in kitches and bathrooms, ventilate the attic and crawl spaces of your home to prevent moisture accumulation, clean and dry wet carpeting within 24 hours, remove and replace carpeting that cannot be dried, check for cracking of sheetrock, check weather stripping, obtain a dehumidifier, repair leaks promptly, and replace we building materials.
+- To prevent mold, install and use fans that are vented outdoors in kitchens and bathrooms, ventilate the attic and crawl spaces of your home to prevent moisture accumulation, clean and dry wet carpeting within 24 hours, remove and replace carpeting that cannot be dried, check for cracking of sheetrock, check weather stripping, obtain a dehumidifier, repair leaks promptly, and replace we building materials.

 Can the heating and air conditioning ductwork become contaminated?

 Yes, the ductwork can become contaminated with mold.
 If the duct system is constructed of bare metal or metal with an exterior coating of fiberglass it can be cleaned and replaced.
-However, fiberglass ductwork or metal ducktwork with an interior coating of fiberglass cannot be cleaned and must be removed and discarded.
+However, fiberglass ductwork or metal ductwork with an interior coating of fiberglass cannot be cleaned and must be removed and discarded.
 You should hire a contractor to do this project.

 Where can I get more information?